formkit/docs-content/3.inputs/dropdown.md

     "prop": "load-on-scroll",
     "type": "boolean",
     "default": "false",
-    "description": "When set to `true`, the dropdown will try loading more options based on the end-user`s scroll position" },
+    "description": "When set to <code>true</code>, the dropdown will try loading more options based on the end-user`s scroll position"
+  },
   {
     "prop": "option-loader",